EmmanuelTheCoder/maximum-sub-sequence/README.md

 # maximum-sub-sequence

-## Javascript solution to the maximum-sub-sequence puzzle on codingame.
+## Javascript solution to the maximum-sub-sequence puzzle from Codingame.